kubermatic/docs/content/kubermatic/v2.25/architecture/known-issues/_index.en.md

 As the ClusterRole referenced in the ClusterRoleBinding can't be updated, we need to delete it & let it get re-created as per the latest spec.

 `kubectl delete ClusterRoleBinding csi-azuredisk-node-secret-binding`

+## Azure CCM deployment's reconciliation fails for user clusters post KKP 2.25.x upgrade

+### Problem

+Post KKP 2.25.x upgrade, the cloud controller manager's deployment fails to reconcile for user clusters on Azure.

+### Root Cause

+The root cause of this issue is an update to Azure CCM's deployment's selector (`spec.selector.matchLabels["app"]`) in KKP 2.25, this updates an immutable field which is not allowed by kubernetes.

+### Solution

+We need to delete the ccm deployment for all the user clusters on Azure & let it get re-created as per the latest spec.

+`kubectl delete deployment azure-cloud-controller-manager -n cluster-<cluster-id>`